 Beneficiary designations are one of the simplest and most flexible ways to make a gift.

-A man and a woman.
+A woman smiling.
 Links to Gifts of Appreciated Securities

 Gifts of Appreciated Securities